YasserdahouML/visper/README.md

 ```
 For evaluating using the AVSR model, modify ```data.modality=audiovisual``` and ```ckpt_path=visper_avsr_base.pth``` above. ```[LANG]``` should be set to one of the five languages (arabic, chinese, french, spanish or english).

+To test on English, please get the data from here [WildVSR-en](https://github.com/YasserdahouML/VSR_test_set)
 ## Intended Use
 This dataset can be used to train models for visual speech recognition.
 It's particularly useful for research and development purposes in the field of audio-visual content processing.
 The data can be used to assess the performance of current and future models.